collectiveacuity/jsonModel/REFERENCE.rst

 - "**max_value**": 0, # the maximum value of a number [numbers only]
 - "**min_size**": 0, # the minimum number of items in a list [lists only]
 - "**max_size**": 0, # the maximum number of items in a list [lists only]
-- "**unique_set**": false, # a true boolean treats a list as a set of unique primitives with no duplication [lists of strings and numbers only]
+- "**unique_values**": false, # a true boolean treats a list as a set of unique primitives with no duplication [lists of strings and numbers only]
-- "**match_first**": false, # a true boolean checks to see that each item of a list matches the construct of the first item [lists only]
 - "**discrete_values**": [], # a list of values allowed, this attribute supersedes other qualifying attributes in the component list [numbers and strings only]
 - "**identical_to**": "", # the key name in the components map whose value the value of this component must match
 - "**lambda_function**": "", # a single argument function which should be run to validate the value of this component, lambda_function must return true (valid) or false (invalid)